 This course aims to provide students with the following learning opportunities:

-- Analysis of cutting-edge law and policy materials and issues on such uses;
+• Analysis of cutting-edge law and policy materials and issues;

-- Capacity to draft written submissions to clients, mediators, arbitrators, and judges, and recognise the distinctive functions of these submissions
+• Capacity to draft written submissions to clients, meditators, arbitrators and judges, and recognise the distinctive functions of these submissions

 By the end of the course, students should be able to: